Constantijn Huygens: Muiderkring

 He is often considered a member of what is known as the Muiderkring, a group of leading intellectuals gathered around the poet Pieter Corneliszoon Hooft, who met regularly at the castle of Muiden near Amsterdam.
 In 1619 Constantijn came into contact with Anna Roemers Visscher and with Pieter Corneliszoon Hooft.
 Huygens exchanged many poems with Anna.
 In 1621 a poetic exchange with Hooft also starts.
 Both would always try to exceed the other.
 In October of that year Huygens sent Jacob Cats a large poem in Dutch, entitled 't Voorhout, about a woodland near the Hague.
 In December he started writing 't Kostelick Mal, a satirical treatment of the nonsense of the current vogue.

 In 1623, Huygens wrote his Printen, a description of several characteristics of people.
-This satirical, moralising work was one of the most difficult of Huygens' poems.
+This satirical, moralising work was one of the most difficult of Huygens's poems.
 In the same year Maria Tesselschade and Allard Crombalch were married.
 For this occasion verses were written by Huygens, Hooft and Vondel.
 During the festival, Constantijn flirted with Machteld of Camps.
 As a result of this he wrote the poem Vier en Vlam.
 In 1625 the work Otia, or Ledige Uren, was published.
 This work showcased his collected poems.